sfbrigade/datasci-sba/README.md

 The SBA is engaged with in business support in three primary areas:
 1. Finance
 2. Education
---Counseling
+* Counseling
---Incubator spaces
+* Incubator spaces
---Mentoring
+* Mentoring
---Contracting (helping small businesses with federal government.
+* Contracting (helping small businesses with federal government.
 By law 23 % of federal government contracts are reserved for small businesses)
 3. Disaster Relief
 -- Can get financing after disaster hits